oroinc/documentation/commerce/user_guide/consents/index.rst

 Consents can be configured on :ref:`two levels <configuration--guide--config-levels>`, :ref:`global <doc-system-configuration>` and :ref:`website <doc-website-configuration>`.
 However, you can add consents to the storefront on the website level only when consents are enabled globally.

-Learn more on the configuration of consents in OroCommerce in the following topics:
+Learn more on the configuration and localization of consents in OroCommerce in the following topics:

 * :ref:`Configure Consents <configuration--guide--commerce--configuration--consents>`
 * :ref:`Create Consents <user-guide--consents--create>`
 * :ref:`Add a Consent Landing Page to a Web Catalog <user-guide--consents--add>`
+* :ref:`Localize Consents <user-guide--consents--localizing-consents>`
 * :ref:`View and Accept Consents in the Storefront <frontstore-guide--profile-consents>`
 * :ref:`Revoke Consents <user-guide-activities-requests>`
 * :ref:`Explore the Checkout with Consents <frontstore-guide--orders-checkout--consents>`